-The short-finned pilot whale is a resident dolphin of the tropical and temperate waters of Hawaii and Southwest coast Tenerife and the warm waters of the Atlantic ocean.
-These dolphins exist in matriarchal social units and live up to 60 years in females and 40 for males.
+The short-finned pilot whale is a resident dolphin of the tropical and temperate waters of Hawaii and Southwest coast Tenerife and the warm waters of the Atlantic Ocean.
+These dolphins exist in matriarchal social units and live up to 60 years in females and 40 in males.

 Short-finned whales can grow to a maximum length of 24 feet and weigh up to 6600 pounds putting them in the number three spot of the countdown!